25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 Console.WriteLine(ReferenceEquals(person, newPerson)); // false
 ```

+When declaring a record the compiler also produces support for:

+- Cloning via `with` expression
+- A default implementation of `ToString` that prints the value of each member
+- A new `EqualityContract` property that allows you to specify which members should be used in equality comparisons
+- A `Deconstruct` method that allows you to deconstruct a record into its individual members

 ### `with` Expression

 A `with` expression (C# 9) produces a copy of its operand with the specified properties and fields modified: